1. What Does the Name "Joy o' Kanji" Mean?

 Also, I know more gakushu kanji than junior high school kanji, so I have started with territory where there's more for me to discover.

 On top of that, many of the gakushu kanji are quite easy to learn.
 Some are pictographic (e.g., 雨: rain).
 Beginning kanji books and classes tend to start with this simpler set.
 And basic characters (e.g., 人: person) appear again and again, enabling you to absorb them effortlessly.

 It’s much harder to find material about advanced characters.
 According to the late Mary Sisk Noguchi, who wrote the "Kanji Clinic" column for the Japan Times, many students become stuck in "kanji purgatory" as they struggle endlessly with the gakushu set, never progressing to the junior high school list.

 The very idea of the junior high school kanji may seem frightening.
 Indeed there are some hairy-looking characters, such as 騰 (to rise, leap) and 縫 (to sew).
 However, I’ve been amazed to see that the following common kanji are also in this set: 彼 (he) and 又 (again).
 Some are quite graphically simple, such as 双 (pair), 了 (to finish), and 束 (bundle).
 Meanwhile, the gakushu set includes some kanji that seem much less familiar, including these three from fifth grade: 蚕 (silkworm), 衆 (multitude), and 徳 (virtue).
 I can’t say I understand how the authorities have assigned the characters to different grade levels, but I’m excited to learn the whole Joyo set!

 Even though the first essays focus on the junior high school set, a series of photo albums on Joy o' Kanji will help you learn the gakushu set right away.
-Each JOKIA (Joyo Kanji in Action) album contains 10 photos of kanji, usually in signs.
-For example, Album 61 showcases characters 301 through 305.
-Album 62 features characters 306 through 310.
-And so on.
+Each JOKIA (Joyo Kanji in Action) album contains about 10 photos of a particular kanji, usually in signs.
 The captions in JOKIA albums explain everything you need to know about the photos, helping you absorb characters, vocabulary, and cultural concepts in a fun, dynamic way.

 6. In What Sequence Will Joy o' Kanji Essays Appear?